mlflow/mlflow-torchserve/examples/BertNewsClassification/README.md

 `mlflow deployments create -t torchserve -m file:///home/ubuntu/mlflow-torchserve/examples/BertNewsClassification/models --name news_classification_test -C "VERSION=1.0" -C "MODEL_FILE=news_classifier.py" -C "HANDLER=news_classifier_handler.py"`

+Note:
+mlflow-torchserve plugin generates the mar file inside the "model_store" directory.
+If the `model_store` directory is not present under the current folder, the plugin creates a new directory named "model_store" and generates the mar file inside it.

+if the torchserve is already running with a different "model_store" location, ensure to pass the "model_store" path with "--export-path" argument (`--export-path <path-to-model-store>`)

 ## Running prediction based on deployed model